What Happens If Your Co-Owner Dies During a Partition Action?

 Code of Civil Procedure § 377.41

 California Code of Civil Procedure § 377.41 provides that when a party to an action dies, the court may allow the decedent’s personal representative to be substituted as a party.
-This statute is crucial in partition cases where the deceased held property individually, as it ensures the proper legal party steps into the case to represent the estate’s interests.
+This statute may play a role in partition cases where the deceased held property individually, as it ensures the proper legal party steps into the case to represent the estate’s interests.

 Why You Need an Experienced Partition Attorney